-Contained in Main Valve Repair Kit
+\ Contained in Main Valve Repair Kit

-Note: 6 inch and Smaller Valves, Seat Ring is threaded
+\\Note: 6 inch and Smaller Valves, Seat Ring is threaded

+NOTES

-Limited Warranty: Ames Fire & Waterworks (the "Company") warrants each product to be free from defects in material and workmanship under normal usage for a period of one year from the date
+Limited Warranty: Watts Regulator Co. (the "Company") warrants each product to be free from defects in material and workmanship under normal usage for a period of one year from the date of continued warranty, watch neglated to company warranty period, the Company will, at its option, replace or recondition the product without charge.
 THE WARRANTY SET FORTH HEREIN IS GIVEN EXPRESSLY AND IS THE ONLY WARRANTY GIVEN BY THE COMPANY WITH RESPECT TO THE PRODUCT.
-THE COMPANY MAKES NO OTHER

-WARRANTIES, EXPRESS OR IMPLIED.
-THE COMPANY MIREBY SPECIFICALLY DISCLAIMS ALL OTHER WARRANTIES, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE IMPLIED WARRANTIES, EXPRESS OR IMPLIED.
+THE COMPANY MAKES NO OTHER WARRANTIES, EXPRESS OR IMPLIED.
 THE COMPANY HEREBY SPECIFICALLY DISCLAIMS ALL OTHER WARRANTIES, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.

 The remedy described in the first paragraph of this warranty shall constitute the sole and exclusive remedy for breach of warranty, and the Company shall not be responsible for any incidental, special or consequential damages, including without limitation, lost profits or the cost of repairing or replacing other property which is damaged if this product does not work properly, other costs resulting from labor charges, delays, vandalism, negligence, fouling caused by foreign material, damage from adverse water conditions, chemical, or any other circumstances over which the Company has no control.
-This warranty shall be invalidated by any abuse, misuse, misapplication, improper installation or improper maintenance or alteration of the product.
+This warranty shall be invalidated by any abuse, misapelication, improper installation or improper maintenance or alteration of the product.
 Some States do not allow limitations on how long an implied warranty lasts, and some States do not allow the exclusion or limitation of incidental or consequential damages.
 Therefore the above limitations may not apply to you.
 This Limited Warranty gives you specific legal rights, and you may have other rights that vary from State to State.
 You should consult applicable state laws to determine your rights.
 SO FAR AS IS CONSISTENT WITH APPLICABLE STATE LAW, ANY IMPLIED WARRANTIES THAT MAY NOT BE DISCLAIMED, INCLUDING THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE, ARE LIMITED IN DURATION TO ONE YEAR FROM THE DATE OF ORIGINAL SHIPMENT.